Christian Classic Cruisers

-Many members continue to participate at various local, regional, state and national events.
-NSRA events are a club favorite and each year several vehicles cruise together to various locations around the country (OK, MO, CO, and KY).
+Many members continue to participate annually at various local, regional, state and national events.
+National Street Rod Association (NSRA) events are a club favorite and each year several vehicles cruise together to various locations around the country (OK, MO, CO, and KY).
 CCC is the Club Host for Kid's Games at the NSRA event in Oklahoma City each year.
-Some other events include Goodguy's, Super Chevy, Rod and Custom America Cruise, Hot Rod Power Tour, Key to the Hills Rod Run and many others to numerous to list.
+Some other events include Goodguy's, Super Chevy, Rod and Custom America Cruise, Hot Rod Power Tour, Key to the Hills Rod Run and many others too numerous to list.
 Participation in the local indoor shows (Dallas AutoRama and Yellow Rose).
 Another activity of the Club was to provide volunteer workers as needed at the indoor annual Fort Worth Rod and Custom Show (until its demise in 2011).
 CCC has an annual Christmas Dinner to celebrate the accomplishments of a year of hard work.
-This event is typically funded through member participation fees and outside activities (CCC being paid for DJ services for various events using CCC sound equipment, CCC being paid as guest Judges at other car shows, and producing outside car shows with members volunteering their talents, time and energy).
+This event is typically funded through member participation fees and outside activities (CCC being paid for DJ services for various events using CCC sound equipment and music, CCC being paid as guest Judges at other car shows with members volunteering their talents, time and energy).